ronbronstein/youtube-exporter/README.md

 2. **Create a Project** (if you don't have one)
    - Click "Create Project"
-   - Name it "YouTube Exporter"
+   - Name it "YouTube Research Hub"
    - Click "Create"

 3. **Enable YouTube Data API v3**